Atavic/firefox-tweaks/README.md

 `block-outside-dns`

 ### Use KeePass
 You should use a password manager to create long, unique, strong passwords for every account you have.
+Yes, every account.
+You can read about "why even your bullshit accounts deserve strong passwords" [here](https://lifehacker.com/why-even-your-bullshit-accounts-deserve-strong-password-1826307919).

 KeePass, KeePassXC, and KeePass DX are free, open source password managers that are all compatible with each other.
 KeePass is the base implementation of itself on Windows.
 KeePassXC is a cross-platform community fork of [KeePassX](https://www.keepassx.org/), which itself is an implementation of KeePass.
 KeePassXC is available for Windows, Mac, and GNU/Linux.
 KeePass DX is an implementation of KeePass on Android.
 There are also several other KeePass apps you may find on Android, but this is the one I use and consider to be the best.